Skip to main content

 Image from Pension Homeland

-Part of Pension Homeland, a hotel and restaurant, this brewery has become a hub of additive-free, honest beer.
+Part of Pension Homeland, a hotel and restaurant, Brouwerij Homeland has become a hub of additive-free, honest beer.
 The brewery is just a couple of years old, but they’ve already tapped into fresh flavour combos ranging from fruity to spicy.
-There are no tours of the brewery, but you can make use of the Tap Service, where an experienced brewer comes to your home or party to serve up freshly tapped beer such as Katzwijm IPA or the Kielzog Tripel.
+There are no brewery tours, but you can use the Tap Service, where an experienced brewer comes to your home or party to serve up freshly tapped beer, such as Katzwijm IPA or the Kielzog Tripel.
 While you’re there, explore the surrounding Marineterrein, a growing urban district boosting local business and innovation.

 De Bierfabriek